India's falling inflation seen improving chances of rate cut

 By Manoj Kumar

-NEW DELHI, Dec 12 India's retail inflation probably hit a record low in November thanks to falling prices for oil and food items, building the case for the central bank to lower interest rates early next year.
+NEW DELHI India's retail inflation probably hit a record low in November thanks to falling prices for oil and food items, building the case for the central bank to lower interest rates early next year.

 The government will release the latest consumer price index data later on Friday.